One of the most magical creatures in the ocean has to be the octopus!

 Download the octopus template, print, and cut out the pieces you need.

-Place the octopus head template on the paper plate, trace with a pencil, and cut it out.
+Place the octopus head template on the paper plate, trace it with a pencil, and cut it out.

 Position the eyes in the middle of the head, one on each side of the head, and glue them in place.